debruijn/debruijn.github.io/content/blog/rust_python_01.md

 which is an alternative and possibly more "rustonic"; but this version works as well and contains no Rust syntax that is not introduced in the first 4 chapters.

-To run the above as pure Rust code, you could put the above in a single `main.rs`.
-The result could be like what follows, which also includes `Instant` to create a simple timer:
+To run the above as pure Rust code, you could put the above directly in `main.rs` in your `src/` folder.
+The result could be like what follows, which also includes `Instant` from the standard Rust library to create a simple timer:
 ```rust
 use std::time::Instant;